project-gemmi/benchmarking-fft/README.md

 This is before NumPy switched to PocketFFT.
 NumPy will use internally PocketFFT from version 1.17, which is not released yet when I'm writing it.

+(Update: I'm not planning on updating the results, but it's worth noting that SciPy also switched to PocketFFT in version 1.4.0.
+And added module `scipy.fft` with different API than the old `scipy.fftpack`.
+While NumPy is using PocketFFT in C, SciPy adopted newer version in templated C++.)

 MKL is here as fast as in the native benchmark below (`3d.cpp`) while other libraries are slower than the slowest FFT run from C++.